 - Certain Wireless Devices, Inv.
-No. 337-TA-745 – Represented respondent in an ITC investigation involving Motorola patents relating to wireless, GPS, proximity sensor, data synchronization, and cellular data modulation technologies.
+No. 337-TA-745 – Represented respondent in an ITC investigation involving Motorola patents relating to WiFi, GPS, proximity sensor, data synchronization, and cellular data modulation technologies.
 Patents found invalid or not infringed.

-Representing Amkor in an arbitration with Tessera involving numerous semiconductor packaging patents.
+- Tessera v.
+Amkor arbitration – Represented Amkor in an arbitration with Tessera involving numerous semiconductor packaging patents.

 - Certain Wireless Devices, Inv.
 No. 337-TA-703 – Represented respondent in a 337 investigation involving Kodak patent relating to digital camera technology.
 The Kodak patent was found invalid.

 - Certain Wireless Devices, Inv.
-No. 337-TA-663 – Represented Samsung Telecommunications in a patent-based 337 investigation involving Kodak patents relating to digital camera technology.
+No. 337-TA-663 – Represented Samsung Telecommunications in an ITC investigation involving Kodak patents relating to digital camera technology.

-Represented Samsung Telecommunications in a patent-based 337 investigation involving IDC patents relating to cellular technology and data encoding.
+- Certain Cellular Phones, Inv.
+No. 337-TA-617 – Represented Samsung Telecommunications in an ITC investigation involving IDC relating to cellular technologies.

 - Rambus, Inc. v.
 Samsung Electronics Co., Ltd. – Represented Samsung in patent infringement actions involving memory technologies.

 - American Video Graphics v.
-Microsoft Corporation, et al. – Represented Microsoft in patent infringement action involving videogame software and graphics technology.
+Microsoft Corporation, et al. – Represented Microsoft in patent infringement actions involving videogame software and graphics technology.